 - swollen glands;

-With a sore throat brought on by a cold or flu, make sure to improve your immune defense.
-This can be done with Echinaforce sore throat spray.
+With a sore throat brought on by cold or flu, make sure to support your immune defense with some herbal assistance.

 How can you help yourself when you suffer from a sore throat: